benonymus/limit_order_processing/README.md

 ## Start the container by:
 docker-compose up
 or
-docker-compose run --rm --service-ports web /bin/bash and then mix phx.server
+docker-compose run --rm --service-ports omise /bin/bash and then mix phx.server